- Dr Kevin Donovan

 I am an anthropologist and historian of East Africa.
 I work in the fields of economic and political anthropology, African history, and science & technology studies.

 With Emma Park, I have an ongoing project on the cultural politics of Kenya’s largest corporation, Safaricom.
 We’re interested in the entanglements of the corporate and the state, the unwieldy and unexpected forms of politics this generates, and the types of para-ethnographic work done to stabilize the situation.
-Among other things, we're interested in corporate-states, data & debt, and rumors about offshore investors.
+We have also examined the making of debt markets through the extraction of mobile data in Kenya.
+We're writing a book that may be titled Parastatal: Intimacy & Value in Digital Kenya.

 Previously, I have examined the technopolitics of biometric identification in South African welfare and humanitarian infrastructure in Kenya.
 This grew into a larger project on surveillance technologies in sub-Saharan Africa.